 Regarded as one of the most influential hammered dulcimer players and old-time fiddlers in the US, Baltimore’s Ken Kolodner has joined forces with his son Brad Kolodner, a rising star in the clawhammer banjo world to perform tight and musical arrangements of original and traditional old-time music with a “creative curiosity that lets all listeners know that a passion for traditional music yet thrives in every generation.”
 The dynamic father-son duo pushes the boundaries of the Appalachian tradition by infusing their own brand of driving, innovative, tasteful and unique interpretations of traditional and original fiddle tunes and songs.
-More about Ken and Brad here.
+More about Ken and Brad – including links to their recordings here.

 Tickets are $25 per person.
 100% of your ticket purchase will benefit the Enfield Shaker Museum and the Upper Valley Land Trust.
 Tickets are available by contacting Lorie Hood at 603-643-6626 or through the Enfield Shaker Museum at [email protected] or by phone: 603-632-4346.
 Don’t miss this lively and entertaining event!

 Hike Will Explore Big Landscape

 Saturday, August 30